Pathologic/FormLister/assets/snippets/FormLister/docs/en/040_Data_Output.md

 * messages (formData['messages'] array;
 * data (formData['fields'] array);
 * plh (placeholders set with setPlaceholder()) method as well as prerendered error messages if "prerenderErrors" parameter is on).

+Post procession of MODX parser construction is disabled when template engine is used.